-7.13(2)(j) of the WHW FR: right of consent
+7.13(2)(j) of the WHW

 - 1. For all course units of the master's examination, the opportunity to take assessments will be offered twice per academic year, including the regular opportunity and the resit. - 2.
-In the case of written assignments, the resit examination will take place (at least) 6 weeks after the results of the original examination have been published. - 3.
+The student may take no more than two resits during the programme. - 3.
+Examinations that are not administered as a central written session (e.g. written assignments) should be taken within a term of six months of completing the course.
+The examinations are based on the prescribed literature for the most recent lecture cycle. - 4.
 Paragraph 1 does not apply to the course unit master thesis.
-Possibilities for a resit for the bachelor thesis can be found in the Rules & Regulations of the Examination board. - 4.
+Possibilities for a resit for the bachelor thesis can be found in the Rules & Regulations of the Examination board. - 5.
 An assessment can consist of two or more partial assessments.
-The results of these partial assessments together determine the results of the assessment. - 5.
-Examinations that are not administered as a central written session (e.g. written assignments) should be taken within a term of six months of completing the course.
-The examinations are based on the prescribed literature for the most recent lecture cycle. - 6.
-The times and the locations for written assessments will be announced through timetables.
+The results of these partial assessments together determine the results of the assessment.

+- 6. The times and the locations for written assessments will be announced through Timetables.
 The manner of enrolment and the enrolment period for the written assessments will be announced via MyEUR. - 7.
 In line with the Rules of Order for Assessments at EUR and in the event of force majeure, the set times may be changed. - 8.
 At the request of the examiner, in special cases the examination board may allow an assessment to be taken at a different time than previously determined.
 The decision must be announced at least one week prior to the said assessment via Canvas. - 9.
 Oral assessments will be taken at a time to be determined by the relevant examiner(s), if possible after consultation with the student. - 10.
 At the student's request, an additional assessment opportunity may be offered if the following conditions are satisfied: - a.
 The student has failed just one component of the master's examination, and - b.
-The student has taken part in all regular assessment opportunities for the particular course unit, and - c.
-The date of the additional assessment opportunity must be at least [at your choice, e.g. two months] before the date of the next regular assessment of the relevant component. - d.
-No form of fraud from the student must have been established by the examination board for the relevant course.
+The student has taken part in all regular assessment opportunities for the particular - c.
+The date of the additional assessment opportunity must be at least one month before the date of the next regular assessment of the relevant component.